So, you have a flat roof that’s leaking. What repair options do you have?

 Re-roofing option #1 – Install the same roofing system

-If you have a single-ply, metal, built-up, or any kind of commercial roofing system, you can always remove what you have and install the same system.
+If you have a single-ply, metal, built-up, or any commercial roofing system, you can always remove what you have and install the same system.

 Maybe you’re a fan of single-ply roofing systems, so you’re going to stick with that.

-No matter which roof system you currently have, you’ll always be able to remove it and install a new one.
+No matter which roof system you currently have, you can always remove it and install a new one.

-NOTE: In some cases, completely removing a roof system on your flat roof is NOT a cost-effective way to get your roof watertight.
-Read more cost-effective options below.
+NOTE: In some cases, completely removing a roof system on your flat roof is NOT a cost-effective way to make it watertight.
+Read more about cost-effective options below.

 Re-roofing option #2 – restore your roof with an elastomeric coating